blucreative/dlr-arma3/docs/infantry/formations.md

 Security: The ability that the element has to detect and respond to contact

 ## Formations for Sections/Fireteams
+For each of the images in the formations, below, the colour coding represents the following:
+- Green - Rifleman
+- Yellow - Auto Rifleman
+- Orange - Designated Marksman
+- Pink - Section IC
+- Blue - Section 2IC

 ### Single File